Let's start the whole-club section with the length of the club.

 What exactly is the length of a golf club?

-Traditionally, the length of a club has been defined as the distance
+Originally, the length of a club was defined as the distance

 from the butt of the club